conda-forge/conda-forge-webservices/.github/PULL_REQUEST_TEMPLATE.md

 a PR from that branch

-If you do not have push access to this repo, create a PR from your fork's branch and ask the conda-forge/core team to push your commits to a branch on this repo -->
+If you do not have push access to this repo, create a PR from your fork's branch and ask the conda-forge/core team to push your commits to a branch on this repo.

+Note that the tests will not pass until the branch is on the main repo and not your fork!
+-->

 Checklist